 The proposed domain extraction method has been designed in order to facilitate humans in the construction of a domain model.
 For the running example, a specific meta-model was used to illustrate the extraction method.
 In order to validate the method proposed in the previous section, a series of experiments with human subjects was performed to measure the effectiveness of the method.
 For negotiation and its corresponding meta-model, a dialogue game is needed that results in a descriptive natural language text that is focused on the naming of objects and the identification of properties of these objects.
-Formal dialogue games are interactions between two or more players, where each player acts by making utterances, according to a set of rules (cf. [13]).
 Such a game can be viewed as a model of a domain modeling task in which a knowledge engineer and a domain expert are trying to construct a domain model.

 In line with a general view on domain modeling as expressed in [5], the experiment was organized as a dialogue game (taking the form of a chatbox) played by two participants seated in different rooms, who were each presented with a set of pictures on a screen (some identical, some different).

-Figure 8 presents a screenshot of the chatbox software used to organize the experiment.
+Figure 8 presents a screenshot of the chat box software used to organize the experiment.
 The participants were asked to discuss the objects displayed in the pictures (each participant could only see his/her own set of pictures).
 The participants were given the task to find out which of the objects are present on both sets of pictures (i.e., they had to identify the objects that are common, meaning that both participants see exactly the same pictures of those objects on their screens).
-This setup causes the participants to go through an elicitation phase as defined earlier.
+This setup requires the participants to go through an elicitation phase as defined earlier.
 For the purpose of validation, the resulting dialogues were processed in two ways: by the automatic domain extraction tool and independently, by a knowledge engineer who manually created a domain model.
-Fig. 8 contains a detailed example.